thingsdb/ThingsDocs/v1/content/listening/_index.md

 ## Join rooms

-When joining one or more rooms, ThingsDB is guaranteed to return with the response on the join request before the *[on_join](./on-join)* events are being transmitted.
+When joining one or more rooms, ThingsDB is guaranteed to return with the response on the join request before the *[on_join](./on-join)* event(s) are being transmitted.
 The *[on_leave](./on-leave)* event is only transmitted when an explicit request is made to leave a room.
 Thus, this event is *not* triggered when a client disconnect, or when a node is shutting down.